jbratton/self-remediation-station/merge-sort/README.md

 ==========

 A first try at a recursive merge sort implementation in Objective-C.
-Sorts NSMutableArrays of objects that implement a compare method.
+Sorts an NSMutableArray of objects that implement a - (NSComparisonResult)compare: method.